Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Compass Financial Advisors

 The final firm on SmartAsset’s list of the top financial advisors in Fort Wayne is Compass Financial Advisors.
 The firm manages $195 million in assets and has no asset minimum for clients, but may enforce a base fee on a case-by-case basis.
 The fee-based firm has operated since 1998 and has 12 advisors.
-Services offered include investment management, estate planning, tax planning, risk management and retirement plans, including 401(k)s, 457 and 403(b)s and individual IRAs.
+Services offered include investment management, estate planning, tax planning, risk management and retirement plans, including 401(k) plans, 457s, 403(b)s and IRAs.

-Compass has two offices in Fort Wayne and one office in Valparaiso, Indiana.
+Compass has two offices in Fort Wayne, Indiana and one office in Valparaiso, Indiana.

 Compass Financial Advisors Background